FAQ’s-Frequently Asked Questions

 Click here for a free quote for repairing dog damage.

-A. Yes, we love to help pastors and missionaries.
+Yes, we love to help pastors and missionaries.
 A Bible is the tool of their trade, and we know how important it is to have their Bible back quickly.
-As much as possible, we will try to do a rush job for the pastor, but it needs to be with a leather we have in stock, and hopefully not a special project with complex specifications.
+As much as possible, we will try to do a rush job for the pastor, but it needs to be with a leather we have in stock, not a hand-dyed product or specialty style, and hopefully not a special custom project with complex specifications.

-Click here to see what we can do for a Bible to repair or restore it.
+Click here to see what we can do for a Bible to repair it, or to rebind it with new leather.

-A. This means there was no reason for to copyright the material.
-For Bibles, this would most likely be a King James or earlier translations, where the copyright has long expired and the text has become public domain.
+This means there was no reason for copyright the material.
+For Bibles, this would most likely be a King James or earlier translation, where the copyright has long expired and the text has become public domain.

 Click here for a quote to repair or rebind your Bible and replace the thumb tabs.

-A. We have a shop that we can store in!
-Actually, we have our for-sale books in the shop, and all the leathers and equipment for bookbinding housed there.
 You’re welcome to make an appointment and drop by if you would rather deliver your books than mail them, or if you’d like to feel and smell the leathers before making a decision.
-Note: It’s better not to try to find us using a GPS.
-If you can get to Burrows, give us a call on your cell phone when you arrive here, and we’ll stand in the road and wave at you. ;-)
+Note: Make sure to update your GPS before using it to find us in Burrows, or give us a call on your cell phone when you arrive here, and we’ll stand in the road and wave at you.

 Click here to e-mail us and make an appointment to come by.